Julian-Moncarz/Frosh-finder-website/README.md

 Instagram doesn't have a search feature for posts - this sucks if you are looking for a roommate in a specific building or want to find people in your major.
 This tool solves that problem by providing a clean, searchable interface for all the frosh introduction posts.

-## How I got the data

-Don't worry about it.

 ## Contact